+1.00 USEFUL DEFINITIONS

+2.00 INTRODUCTION

-1.00 USEFL IL DEFINITIONS 2.00 INTRO DUCTION 3.00 GENER RAL - PRIMARY & SECONDARY (excl.
-6TH FORM) 3.01 Parents' duties and responsibilities 3.02 Relevant legislation and other information including definitions 3.03 Closing dates for applications & National Offer Day 3.04 The Published Admission Number (PAN) 3.14 Application for a School place - Who can make an application for a School place?
-3.18 Parents living outside Leicestershire or Leicester City Council seeking a School Place in Leicestershire or Leicester City Council 3.20 The home address 3.26 Children of UK Service Personnel and Crown Servants 3.33 Changing preferences after submitting the application form 3.38 Allocating places 4.00 PRIM IARY Norn nal round first time admissions to mainstream primary or infant schools and infant to junior transfers 4.01 Applying for a school place 4.11 How places are allocated 4.16 Offers - first time admission / infant to junior transfer 4.17 Acceptance or refusal of offers and withdrawal of places or offers of places 4.19 Late primary or infant applications for normal admissions round 4.27 Oversubscription (waiting) lists first time admissions and infant to junior transfers 4.34 Infant class size and exceptions
+- 3.00 GENERAL PRIMARY & SECONDARY (excl.
+6TH FORM) - 3.01 Parents' duties and responsibilities - 3.02 Relevant legislation and other information including definitions - 3.03 Closing dates for applications & National Offer Day - 3.04 The Published Admission Number (PAN) - 3.14 Application for a School place Who can make an application for a School place? - 3.18 Parents living outside Leicestershire or Leicester City Council seeking a School Place in Leicestershire or Leicester City Council - 3.20 The home address - 3.26 Children of UK Service Personnel and Crown Servants - 3.33 Changing preferences after submitting the application form - 3.38 Allocating places

-4.41 Admission of children below compulsory school age and deferred entry
+4.00 PRIMARY

+Normal round first time admissions to mainstream primary or infant schools and infant to junior transfers

+- 4.01 Applying for a school place - 4.11 How places are allocated - 4.16 Offers first time admission / infant to junior transfer - 4.17 Acceptance or refusal of offers and withdrawal of places or offers of places - 4.19 Late primary or infant applications for normal admissions round - 4.27 Oversubscription (waiting) lists first time admissions and infant to junior transfers - 4.34 Infant class size and exceptions - 4.41 Admission of children below compulsory school age and deferred entry